-Part of the Council’s discernment work is to define the congregation’s present reality.
+Part of the board’s (consistory/council) discernment work is to define the congregation’s present reality.
 Charles Olson in his book Transforming Church Boards into Communities of Spiritual Leaders points out that the council’s culture is an important area to define reality in.
-Only when the council names this reality can it move toward becoming a community of spiritual, discerning leaders.
+Only when the board names this reality can it move toward becoming a community of spiritual, discerning leaders.

 Olson sees 8 different cultures that shape councils:

 The board is a rubber stamp and its main purpose is to support the pastor and staff as they do the work.

 Board members see themselves as representing certain groups within the congregation.
 The board makes decisions by negotiating between competing voices and their constituencies.